 \section{Introduction}

-Differential privacy (DP)~\citep{dp} is a rigorous mathematical framework that limits the amount of personal information an attacker can infer from the output of an algorithm that processes confidential data.
-Differentially private stochastic gradient descent (\dpsgd,~\citep{dpsgd}) is one of the most popular methods for training machine learning (ML) models with DP guarantees. \dpsgd differs from standard SGD in two important ways.
+Differential privacy (DP;~\citet{dp}) is a rigorous mathematical framework that limits the amount of personal information an attacker can infer from the output of an algorithm that processes confidential data.
+Differentially private stochastic gradient descent (\dpsgd;~\citet{dpsgd}) is one of the most popular methods for training machine learning (ML) models with DP guarantees. \dpsgd differs from standard SGD in two important ways.
 First, the gradient of each sample within a batch is separately calculated and clipped by a constant $\clipnorm$ before being averaged.
-Second, \textit{isotropic} Gaussian noise is added to the averaged (clipped) gradient in each iteration before model weights are updated.
+Second, \textit{independent Gaussian noise} is added to the averaged (clipped) gradient before model weights are updated.
 Although promising, the barrier to wide-spread adoption is the accuracy gap between models trained with \dpsgd and models trained without this privacy protection.

-To improve the accuracy of \dpsgd, several recent works, which we call \emph{DP-MF} methods, explored replacing independent Gaussian noise with noise that is \textbf{correlated across iterations}.
-The correlations are carefully designed so that noise in some iterations can partially cancel out noise used in other iterations, while providing the same level of privacy~\citep{dpftrl, mf-dp-ftrl, bandmf}.
-The noise correlation is controlled by a mixing matrix $\mC$ that is obtained by minimizing a heuristic objective function subject to privacy constraints.
-Existing DP-MF methods use a heuristic objective function which is a data-independent approximation of how the noise would cause parameter updates in \dpsgd to differ from ordinary SGD.
+To improve the accuracy of \dpsgd, several recent works, which we call \emph{DP-MF} methods, replaced independent Gaussian noise with noise that is \textbf{correlated across iterations}.
+The correlations are carefully designed so that noise from some iterations can partially cancel out noise from other iterations, while providing the same privacy~\citep{dpftrl, bandmf}.
+The noise correlation is controlled by a mixing matrix $\mC$, which is calculated through minimizing a heuristic objective function subject to privacy constraints.
+The objective function serves as a data-independent approximation of how the noise would cause parameter updates in \dpsgd to differ from ordinary SGD.